listening to the blues but never really feeling it (2017)

 (photo by Hironori Tsukue)

-Sound installtion: k(t(i)) (Daniel Konar & Hiroko Tsuchimoto)
+Sound installation: k(t(i)) (Daniel Konar & Hiroko Tsuchimoto)

 Voice-over: Sarah Emmanuel Mollel